kyyuangao/test/README.md

 **Kyligence Analytics Platform(KAP): Petabyte-scale enterprise OLAP Platform**

-Kyligence Analytics Platform(KAP) is an enterprise OLAP on Hadoop powered by Apache Kylin, enables sub-second SQL query latency on petabyte scale dataset, provides high concurrency at internet scale, empowers analysts to architect BI on Hadoop with industry-standard data warehouse and business intelligence methodology.
+Kyligence Analytics Platform(KAP) is an enterprise OLAP on Hadoop powered by Apache Kylin, enables sub-second SQL query latency on petabyte scale dataset, provides high concurrency at internet scale, empowers analysts to architect BI on Hadoop with industry-standard data warehouse and businmethodology.
 KAP is an unified analytics platform simplified Big Data Analytics for business users, analysts and engineers with self-service, seamless integrated with BI tools and no programming required.
 KAP is a native on Hadoop OLAP solution which interactive with cluster only via standard APIs, supports main Hadoop distributions from on-premieres to in the Cloud.

 本手册可以在[Gitbook](https://www.gitbook.com/book/kyligence/kap-manual)浏览或下载。